NOC-OI/python-novice-esces/_episodes/02-numpy.md

 > ## Change In Wave Height
 >
 > In the wave data, one row represents a series of monthly data relating to one year.
 This means that
-> the change in height over time is a meaningful concept representing how the wave change seasonally.
+> the change in height over time is a meaningful concept representing seasonal changes.
 > Let's find out how to calculate changes in the data contained in an array
 > with NumPy.
 >